Chaitophorinae

 Diet

-Phloem sap feeding on specific groups.
+Phloem sap feeding on specific plant groups.
 Chaitophorini feed on deciduous trees and shrubs, particularly Acer (maples), Salix (willows), and Populus (poplars).
 Siphini feed on grasses (Poaceae) and sedges (Cyperaceae), including Stipa, Calamagrostis, Ammophila, and others.

 Host Associations